 Continued compliance support

-Propertymark members have a wide range of guidance, news updates and professional resources covering regulatory changes, best practices, legal requirements and sector reform.
+Propertymark members have access to a wide range of guidance, news updates and professional resources covering regulatory changes, best practices, legal requirements and sector reform.
 Staying up to date with this material—alongside regular audit visits—helps agents adapt their processes with confidence as expectations evolve.